 Thelemites may work independently or within an organization.
 Some Thelemites find their efforts are enhanced by involvement in a Thelemic organization.
 Ordo Templi Orientis (OTO) is one popular choice because it provides Thelemites with a community of like-minded individuals and classes on Thelemic topics.

 Skepticism and Scientific Illuminism

 In studying Thelemic literature, you will notice that a scientific attitiude is strongly encouraged.
 Thelema holds that there is no need for blind faith in its teachings.
 Thelema's cosmology is rooted in empircal facts of nature: both infinite space and the individual experience (Nuit and Hadit) exist with or without their personficiation as deities.
 By understanding that the truth holds more value than what we choose to believe, we open ourselves up to self-criticism.
 Fanciful claims often serve as an opiate to the mind, while we should instead be constantly vigilant to control thought and seek the light.

 In Thelema, religion is more about action than belief.
 By earnestly doing the prescribed practices, you will have spiritual experiences that guide you to truth.
 This method is called "scientific illuminism."

 Liberty and the Nature of the Individual

 As implied in previous sections, each one of us bears within us a shard of the universal will.
 Your True Will is completely unique and is the sole course of "right" conduct in your life.
-Nobody else can tell you what your True Will is: you have to experience it for yourself.
-In order to be able to do this and be your authentic self, you must have the freedom to act without unnecessary inhibitions and restrictions.
+Nobody else can tell you what your True Will is: you have to discover it for yourself.
+In order to be able to do this and be your authentic self, you must have the freedom to act without unnecessary restrictions.